datacarpentry/stata-economics/_episodes/03-transform-data.md

 ```
 {: .output}

-The command `egen` creates new variables with aggregated statistics.
+The command `egen` creates a new variable with the aggregated statistics.

 There are many functions to be used in `egen`; `count`, `min`, `max`, `sum` and `mean` are the most commonly used.